elManto/elmanto.github.io/index.md

 For some papers, I kept some artifacts (slides, github repositories) in my [old Eurecom website](https://www.s3.eurecom.fr/~elmanto/).
 Have a look at it.

-Finally, I plan to add a blogpost page eventually, to speak about both technical things and more general points of view.
-I will add a page for this when I will have some time.
+Finally, I plan to dedicate some time on a [blogpost](https://elmanto.github.io/posts) page eventually, to speak about both technical things and more general points of view.